ofiwg/libfabric/man/fi_endpoint.3.md

 *FI_OPT_ENDPOINT*

-- *FI_OPT_BUFFERED_LIMIT - size_t*
-: Defines the maximum size of a buffered message that will be reported to users as part of a receive completion when the FI_BUFFERED_RECV mode is enabled on an endpoint.

-  fi_getopt() will return the currently configured threshold, or the provider's default threshold if one has not be set by the application. fi_setopt() allows an application to configure the threshold.
-If the provider cannot support the requested threshold, it will fail the fi_setopt() call with FI_EMSGSIZE.
-Calling fi_setopt() with the threshold set to SIZE_MAX will set the threshold to the maximum supported by the provider.  fi_getopt() can then be used to retrieve the set size.

-  In most cases, the sending and receiving endpoints must be configured to use the same threshold value, and the threshold must be set prior to enabling the endpoint.

-- *FI_OPT_BUFFERED_MIN - size_t*
-: Defines the minimum size of a buffered message that will be reported.
-  Applications would set this to a size that's big enough to decide whether to discard or claim a buffered receive or when to claim a buffered receive on getting a buffered receive completion.
-The value is typically used by a provider when sending a rendezvous protocol request where it would send at least FI_OPT_BUFFERED_MIN bytes of application data along with it.
-A smaller sized rendezvous protocol message usually results in better latency for the overall transfer of a large message.

 - *FI_OPT_CM_DATA_SIZE - size_t*
 : Defines the size of available space in CM messages for user-defined data.
 This value limits the amount of data that applications can exchange